nroduit/nroduit.github.io/content/tutorials/dicom-rt.en.md

 {{% notice note %}}
 The "Structures" tree has the same options as DICOM SEG regions, see [DICOM Segmentation](../dicom-segmentation/#how-to-display-dicom-seg).

+See also the use of DICOM RT as [artificial intelligence output](../dicom-artificial-intelligence/#dicom-rtstruct).

 {{% /notice %}}